Prkizir/Prkizir/README.md

     Eagle Cadsoft

 I also have a lot of interest in Control Systems and Embedded Software.
-My greatest dream is to integrate myself all of my interests into some BIG project, which is why I chose Robotics!
+My greatest dream is to integrate all of my interests into some BIG project, which is why I chose Robotics!
 Hope I can make your acquaintance someday, and work together on some small or big project!